Iptables

 • network → PREROUTING → FORWARD → POSTROUTING → network (data passing through)

-This means INPUT, OUTPUT, and FORWARD are usually the interesting chains, while PREROUTING and POSTROUTING are there for doing more complex things than the filtering that most people use it for.
-The more complex things include packet alteration for fun, profit, routing, NAT, and other such things.
+while PREROUTING and POSTROUTING are there for doing complex things such as packet alteration for fun, profit, routing, NAT, and such

 A slightly longer story; Tables and chains from a few perspectives